Aryan-Garg-dev/webtools-cache/README.md

 TodoService.invalidateTodos();
 ```

-How to use fetch client?
+> How to use fetch adapter?
 ```javascript
 import { createFetchClient, setRedisClient } from "@gargdev/cache";
 import { Redis } from "ioredis";